pasvit/pokedex/README.md

     1. I defined a baseUrl [https://pokeapi.co/api/v2/pokemon], which I invoked to get the total number of Pokemon, <br>the first Pokemon contained in the pokedex and the url to call to get the next pokemon.<br><br>
  This last data allowed me to implement **the loading of the pokemon list with automatic pagination on scroll**.<br> i.e. when the user scrolls the list to the last pokemon just loaded, a subsequent call to the backend will be invoked <br>to recover the following pokemon.
 The VM will take care of binding it to the view.
- <br><br> **Note:** Since it is possible to define the number of Pokemon to receive using an offset (default: 20) which can be <br>defined as query params, this can also be used to anticipate the recovery of subsequent pokemon.
+ <br><br> **Note:** Since it is possible to define the number of Pokemon to receive using an offset (default: 0) which can be <br>defined as query params, this can also be used to anticipate the recovery of subsequent pokemon.
 <br><br>
+    I use the offset by assigning it the total number of current pokemon to anticipate loading, when the user finishes scrolling.

     2. I have got the pokemon details (type and stats) by invoking baseUrl + a path param like this:<br> [baseUrl + /{pokemon name}].
 <br><br>
     3. From the details it is possible to obtain the sprites objects containing the url of the pokemon images which I use for image data recovery.